berttejeda/ansible-taskrunner/README.md

 ## Populate the vars block - embedded inventory expression

-A useful feature of this tool is the ability to define your ansible inventory as an embedded expression in the Taskfile itself.
+A useful feature of this tool is the ability to define your ansible<br />
+inventory as an embedded expression in the Taskfile itself.

 When the inventory is defined in this manner, the logic is as follows: